 The Social & Creative Community

-• Empowering the public and private actors engaged in innovation policy and practice towards Creativity Based Innovation
+• empowering the public and private actors engaged in innovation policy and practice towards Creativity Based Innovation

-• Reinforcing transnational cooperation between actors of the quadruple helix (research, businesses, public sector, civil society) through capacity building
+• reinforcing transnational cooperation between actors of the quadruple helix (research, businesses, public sector, civil society) through capacity building

-• Promoting triple-loop policy learning based on the on-going results of modular projects dealing with cultural, creative and social innovation
+• promoting triple-loop policy learning based on the on-going results of modular projects dealing with cultural, creative and social innovation

 Enforcing innovation of Cultural and Creative Industries at European level through the development of transnational clusters, European networks and territorial synergies among companies, research centers, public authorities and civil society.

-Contribute to the development at MED level of more competitive clusters through the elaboration of a cross fertilization methodology and toolkit to support and manage cross-clusters initiatives.
+Contributing to the development at MED level of more competitive clusters through the elaboration of a cross fertilization methodology and toolkit to support and manage cross-clusters initiatives.